RonaldTreur/STSS/README.md

 ##### success

 `success` is a `Function` that will be called upon successful rendering of the STSS to TSS.
-This option is required!

 ##### error